UKCloud/documentation/articles/connectivity/conn-faq-hscn.md

 We recommend a couple of days lead time as there may be scheduling issues, though these can be waived in emergencies.

 Please note that IP changes are NOT instantaneous and may take some time to propagate fully.
-We can do out of hours changes for NHS customers
+We can perform out of hours changes for NHS customers

 ## Feedback